-- 1. Dissolve the sample in any organic solvent (e.g., DCM, CHCl3, EtOAc, MeCN, MeOH) or H2O to a concentration of 1 mg/mL.
-Please do not use low vapour pressure solvents, such as DMSO, or dilute them >20-fold in another solvent. - 2.
-Take 10 uL of this solution and dilute it with 1 mL of either methanol, acetonitrile or water (or any combination of these solvents). - 3.
+- 1. Dissolve the sample in organic solvent (e.g., DCM, CHCl3, EtOAc, MeCN, MeOH) or H2O to a concentration of 1 mg/mL.
+Please do not use low vapour pressure solvents, such as DMSO. - 2.
+Take 1 10 uL of this solution and dilute it with 1 mL of either methanol, acetonitrile or water (or any combination of these solvents). - 3.
 If there is any precipitate in the resulting solution it must be filtered before running the sample otherwise this is very likely to cause line blockages and delays with sample analysis for all users. - 4.
-Place the solution in a standard 2mL Mass Spec vial with a screw cap lid and pre-slit septum on the top (available from stores). - 5.
+Place the solution in a standard 2 mL mass spec sample vial with a screw cap lid and pre-slit septum on the top (available from stores). - 5.
 Do not use Trifluoroacetic acid (TFA) in your samples.
 If you need to acidify your samples use formic acid. - 6.
-Do not use Tetrabutyl ammonium (TBA) in your samples (also avoid other ion-pairing agents) these will contaminate all subsequent samples run on the system.
+Do not use Tetrabutyl ammonium (TBA) in your samples (or any other ion-pairing agents) these will contaminate all subsequent samples run on the system.